Memory-Efficient Recursive Evaluation of 3-Center Gaussian Integrals: Notation

 A complete set of Cartesian Gaussians that only differ in the distribution of a fixed number of quanta $l$ among the axes form a {\em shell}.
 Shells with $l=0,1,2,3,4,5,6,7$ will be referred to as $s$, $p$, $d$, $f$, $g$, $h$, $i$, and $k$, respectively.
 A shell of Cartesian Gaussians with $l$ quanta consists of $(l+1)(l+2)/2$ elements.

 $[a b|c]$ will denote a {\em shell-set} (or, simply, {\em shell}) of Gaussian integrals consisting of all integrals composed of Cartesian Gaussian shells with $l=a,b,$ and $c$, respectively.

-Integrals over (non-normalized) {\em contracted} Cartesian Gaussians are denoted by parentheses, e.g. $(\ga \gb | \gc)$, with $K$ denoting the product of contraction degrees of each Gaussian; the corresponding shell-set will be denoted $(a b| c)$.
+Integrals over (non-normalized) {\em contracted} Cartesian Gaussians are denoted by parentheses, e.g. $(\ga \gb | \gc)$, with $L=l_\ga + l_\gb + l_\gc$ denoting total angular quanta of the integral and $K$ denoting the product of contraction degrees of each Gaussian; the corresponding shell-set will be denoted $(a b| c)$ with the quanta defining a particular integral {\em class}.
 Solid harmonic counterpart of Cartesian Gaussian $\gc$ will be denoted by $\gC$, with $l_\gC$ denoting the angular momentum of $\gC$; the corresponding shell-set will be denoted $(a b| \gC)$.

 In this work we only consider Coulomb integrals, i.e., $O$ is the Poisson kernel: $O(|{\bf r}_1-{\bf r}_2|) = |{\bf r}_1-{\bf r}_2|^{-1}$.

 The following standard definitions are used throughout the manuscript: